Editorial Review

 Research Protocols for Sleep Peptides

-DSIP Administration
+DSIP Dosing

-The most common research dose of DSIP is 100–250 mcg administered via subcutaneous or intravenous injection, typically 30–60 minutes before intended sleep onset.
-Research protocols vary from single-dose studies to 10–14 day continuous protocols.
-A clinical study by Schneider-Helmert and Schoenenberger published in Neuropsychobiology (1986) used 25 nmol/kg (approximately 250 mcg for a 70 kg subject) for 5 consecutive evenings, reporting significant improvements in sleep quality and efficiency in chronic insomnia patients, with effects persisting for several months after discontinuation.
+A clinical study by Schneider-Helmert and Schoenenberger in Neuropsychobiology (1986) used 25 nmol/kg (about 250 mcg for a 70 kg subject) for 5 consecutive evenings.
+It reported large improvements in sleep quality and efficiency in chronic insomnia participants.
+Effects persisted for several months after stopping.

 Epitalon for Melatonin Restoration

-Epitalon research protocols typically use 5–10 mg daily administered intramuscularly or subcutaneously for 10–20 day courses.
-Khavinson published protocols showing melatonin restoration with 10 mg daily for 10 consecutive days, repeated every 6 months.
-The intermittent dosing schedule reflects Epitalon mechanism — it activates telomerase in pinealocytes, producing sustained melatonin improvements beyond the treatment window.
+Khavinson published protocols showing melatonin restoration with 10 mg daily for 10 straight days, repeated every 6 months.
+The intermittent schedule works because Epitalon activates telomerase in pinealocytes.
+This produces sustained melatonin improvements that last beyond the treatment window.

 Combination Approaches

-Advanced sleep research protocols may combine DSIP (for direct sleep architecture modulation) with Epitalon (for melatonin restoration) and a pre-bed GH secretagogue dose (for SWS-associated GH amplification).
-This multi-target approach addresses sleep onset (GABAergic modulation), circadian regulation (melatonin), and deep sleep quality (GH secretion) simultaneously.
+This multi-target approach addresses three aspects of sleep at once: sleep onset (GABAergic control), circadian regulation (melatonin), and deep sleep quality (GH secretion).
 Use our peptide calculator for reconstitution volumes.

 Important Disclaimer